taoky/bestbind/README.md

 `libbinder.so` will be searched by this order:

-- Same path as admirror-speedtest executable
+- Same path as bestbind executable
-- `deps` directory in admirror-speedtest executable's parent directory
+- `deps` directory in bestbind executable's parent directory

 Note that libbinder is now seperated to another repo: <https://github.com/taoky/libbinder>, with glibc & musl support.